{ on programming and the internets }

 Fixing it with restricted pointers

-There are several ways to fix this problem, but in the spirit of teaching the art of optimization, I’ll go with the use of the __restrict__ qualifier (this is a gcc directive, but most compilers have some support for restricted pointers). [note from comments: restricted pointers are part of the C99 standard now using the keyword restrict. ].
+There are several ways to fix this problem, but in the spirit of teaching the art of optimization, I’ll go with the use of the __restrict__ qualifier (this is a gcc directive, but most compilers have some support for restricted pointers).
 The only change I made is to add __restrict__ to the function declaration:

 void naive_restrict(float *__restrict__ in, float *__restrict__ out)